Biomedical Data Science Certificate

 Students are required to have laptop computer that can connect to and operate over a wireless network.

 The proposed certificate program will target professionals already working in the health care field who are positioned to implement the acquired skills and knowledge.
 The certificate curriculum will be composed of 13 SCH of required coursework and 3 SCH of electives (non-prescribed).
-We have created 5 unique courses that students will be able to absorb and apply to real world health care issues, applications and clinical/educational programs.
+We have created five unique courses that students will be able to absorb and apply to real world health care issues, applications and clinical/educational programs.
 It is estimated that a student would be able to complete this certificate program within one year.

 Plan of Study